Carnage203/Celebrity-Info/README.md

 # Technologies Used
 Streamlit: For building the interactive web interface.
-GroqCloud's GPT: For querying and generating detailed text about celebrities.
+GroqCloud's API: For querying and generating detailed text about celebrities.
 Wikipedia API: To retrieve celebrity images and additional facts.
 Requests: For making API requests to external services.